A trainee becomes a certified NanoFab User after:

 The hands on training is held every Monday morning.
 You must register in advance.
 To do so please select an upcoming date that fits your schedule and email us so we can add you to the list for that day and forward you the online training information.

 Level 1: This orientation is intended for those persons that will be using NanoFab resources outside the cleanroom only.
 Orientation includes:

 Customers requiring access to tools and/or processes located in in the NanoFab Cleanroom must achieve, and maintain, active cleanroom certification.
 Cleanroom certification is obtained by way of passing a comprehensive safety exam.
-The exam takes about 30 min and can be scheduled any time after completion of the general orientation.
-Passing grades are given to those who miss less than 5 questions.
-The answer sheet is available online:

 Once a customer has successfully completed the appropriate general training they are ready to begin their project in the NanoFab.
 Doing so most always requires the use of specific tools and processes within the facility.
 Each tool and process requires individual certification for independent use.
 Tool certifications are performed by the NanoFab staff member assigned to the tool.
 A list of tool owners and scheduling information can be found here.
 In most cases both the tool time and engineering charge are waived for the time spent while our engineers are certifying that a new user is proficient in operating a NanoFab tool.
 However, when being certified on equipment located in the Cleanroom customers are responsible for paying the General Cleanroom Access Rate.
 With few exceptions, Individual tool certifications are performed using generic test substrates.
 With prior approval of the trainer tool certifications may be performed using customer provided samples but will be considered process assistance, applicable tool and engineering charges will apply.